AppyPrinciplesGetting started

 keyword is the regular expression (or string if -s) to search

-chars possibly included in the keyword (and also the
+possibly included in the keyword (and also the replacement

-replacement string, if passed) must be escaped.
-For
+string, if passed) must be escaped.
+For example,

-you must pass the path to an ODF file (odt or ods).
+must pass the path to an ODF file (odt or ods). ogrep will

-ogrep will be run on this file only.
-If a folder is
+be run on this file only.
+If a folder is passed, ogrep

 -h, --help show this help message and exit

--r REPL, --repl REPL if this replacement string is passed, within matched
+-r, --repl REPL if this replacement string is passed, within matched ODF

 replacement string may contain references to groups